Olivia Falconeri: 2013—present

 In June 2013, Olivia had a hallucination of seeing blood on Sonny's shirt at The Metro Court.
 She went to save him, and ended up getting shot by Ava Jerome, instead of the intended target, Franco (AKA Jerry Jacks' look-alike).
 Against the odds, Olivia survived and Sonny invited her to stay at his mansion to recuperate.
 This came at a time when Sonny had just been dumped by Kate (who was in the process of recovering from her DID and now officially going by the name of Connie), and Sonny and Olivia soon found themselves growing closer again, culminating in a kiss during the 4th of July celebrations.
 Before things could develop any further however, an oblivious Connie decided she wanted to reunite with Sonny.
 Olivia quietly stepped aside for the sake of her cousin's happiness, but was inwardly devastated that Sonny hadn't fought to be with her, and tensions grew between the two ladies.
 The matter hadn't fully been resolved when things took a sudden turn for a worse in August 2013, as Connie was shot fatally in her office.
 Having previously made an effort to stay away from Sonny, Olivia suddenly found herself having to step up to be his primary support, whilst grieving for her cousin herself.
 As A.J.
 Quartermaine was established as the prime suspect in Connie's murder, Olivia had to talk Sonny down from a suicide attempt and monitor him thereafter as he refused to take his bi-polar medication.
 Sonny eventually recovered from his relapse, but more family distress was to follow when it was revealed that their presumed newborn granddaughter, Connie Falconeri Jr, was actually the biological child of Maxie and Damien Spinelli rather than Dante and Lulu.
-As Olivia continued to support Sonny, the two gave in to their feelings and slept together for the first time since their teenage years.
+As Olivia continued to support Sonny, the two gave in to their feelings and had sex for the first time since their teenage years.

 After she and Sonny found out that Britt Westbourne's child is Dante and Lulu's, she and Sonny now have a grandson and Michael and Morgan have become the uncles.
 After that, A.J. found out that Ava Jerome shot Connie and not him.